 Steingasser trial moving forward later this year

 Mar.
-19—LOCKPORT — A year after the Mandy Steingasser murder trial came to a crashing halt in the face of the COVID-19 pandemic, the case is now set to move forward in October with a new jury, a new judge and, likely, a shuffle in the ranks of the prosecutors.
+19—A year after the Mandy Steingasser murder trial came to a crashing halt in the face of the COVID-19 pandemic, the case is now set to move forward in October with a new jury, a new judge and, likely, a shuffle in the ranks of the prosecutors.

 Acting Niagara County Court Judge Sheila DiTullio has scheduled jury selection to begin on Oct.
 18 for a cold case trial anticipated to last between six to eight weeks.
 At a hearing to set the new trial date, DiTullio guardedly suggested the trial might be concluded by Thanksgiving.